TiDB 2.1 GA: Battle-Tested to Handle an Unpredictable World

 TiDB 2.1 simply would not be possible with the help and support of an increasingly vibrant TiDB open source community.
 We firmly believe that for TiDB to become a core infrastructure technology that can help its users handle an unpredictable world, the open source way is the only way forward to achieve that goal.
 And our community has more than validated our belief, with bug fixes, issue reports, and valuable contributions in every corner of this release.

 Since the 2.0 release in April, we celebrated our 200 contributors milestone in the TiDB repo and welcomed 87 new contributors in different repos in the entire TiDB platform, including one from Tencent who contributed 76 PRs; he is now our newest TiDB committer.

-We’ve made design documents for both TiDB and TiKV public, as well as specific feature development processes publicly available via GitHub Issue and Project, to encourage community participation.
+We've made design documents for both TiDB and TiKV public, as well as specific feature development processes publicly available via GitHub Issue and Project, to encourage community participation.
 We will also open up the planning discussion of certain features to the community via video conference to better incorporate community input.
-You can check out what’s currently in store here.

 We are forever grateful and indebted to our open source community for always fueling our spirit with your encouragement, critique, contribution, and patience.
 TiDB would not be what it is today without you.
 And we can't wait to take it to new heights with you, together.

 Phew!
 That's a long post and a lot of features and updates, each one probably deserving of its own blog post.
 Rest assured, our team is preparing deep dives on all of them, so stay tuned.